 Having a baby is one of the most significant points in a woman’s life.
-It has huge impact physically, emotionally and socially.
+It has huge impact physically, emotionally and socially (relationships, finances, employment, housing).